Is the HubSpot Salesforce integration worth it?

 Where it falls short

-Both platforms price by record volume and functionality.
+Both platforms are priced by record volume and functionality.
 As your database grows, so do subscription and API costs.
-To keep these costs as low as possible, we recommend you practice good data hygiene (by removing inactive contacts, for example) before syncing to keep it manageable.

-Even shared terms like "campaign," "contact," and "lead" mean different things across both systems.
+- Term Mismatch: Shared terms like "campaign," "contact," and "lead" still mean different things across both systems.

 So, is it worth it?